kineticfire-labs/vim-ide/README.md

 **Settings**
 1. The leader key is \<space\>
 2. Tab uses three spaces vs. an actual tab character
-3. Window splits occur to the right for a vertical split or bottom for a horizontal split, which is more natural
+3. Window splits occur to the right for a vertical split or bottom for a horizontal split, which are more natural
 4. Mouse functionality is enabled.
 Use \<Shift\> and mouse press and drag to highlight and copy.